magento/devdocs/guides/v2.2/comp-mgr/extens-man/extensman-uninst-data.md

 After backing up, you have the choice of removing data from the Magento 2 database.

-If the {% glossarytooltip 55774db9-bf9d-40f3-83db-b10cc5ae3b68 %}extension{% endglossarytooltip %} has no data to remove, the following message displays.
+If the [extension](https://glossary.magento.com/extension) has no data to remove, the following message displays.
 (If a extension has data but no uninstall script, the same prompt displays.
 In that case, contact the vendor or remove database data manually.)

 	The selected extension has no data to remove.